alokkusingh/kafka-experimental/README.md

 - Add Multiple `Kafka Broker`
 - Add Multiple `Partition`
 - Add Multiple `Instances` of Each Apps
-- Add `Apache Avro` Schema Registry
+- Add `Apache Avro` Schema Registry - currently Avro is used only for object mapping.
+Without schema registry schema versioning won't be possible

+## Few Notes
+- Producer creates topic on startup using "NewTopic" by providing "Number of Partitions" and "Replication Factor"

 ## Deployment